Moment expansion method for composite open quantum systems including a damped oscillator mode: Analysis of numerical accuracy

 \subsection{Plateau in numerical accuracy}

 In this section, we consider a target two-level system with $\mathcal{L}_S = 0$ for the following reasons.
 In order to evaluate numerical errors, we need a system that is exactly solvable.
 The linearized master equation Eq.$\,$(\ref{eq:OptMech_Master}) in the previous section can be solved exactly.
 However, truncation of a state space is required not only for the photon mode (the oscillator system), but also for the mechanical oscillator mode (the target system).
-To avoid errors due to truncation in the target system itself, we consider a finite dimensional target system.
-If we assume $\mathcal{L}_S = 0$, the exact solution is available for any finite dimensional target systems (see Appendix \ref{app:LDiag}).
+To avoid errors due to truncation in the target system itself, we consider a finite-dimensional target system.
+If we assume $\mathcal{L}_S = 0$, the exact solution is available for any finite-dimensional target systems, as expected because $V_S$ is the only system operator in the Lindbladian in this case (see Appendix \ref{app:LDiag} for more details).
 Among finite-dimensional systems, the simplest one is a two-level system.
 Thus, a target two-level system is suitable for analysis of the numerical accuracy.